-The steel ball will be launched horizontally by being released at a certain height on the ramp.
-It will then fall to the floor and make a mark on the landing paper.
-The horizontal distance from take-off to landing x is proportional to the horizontal velocity V: of the ball.
-Using the SALT, photogate and computer, this velocity can be calculated, and the distance x can be measured with the meter stick.
+The steel ball will be launched horizontally by being released from a certain height on the ramp.
+It will then roll down the ramp and fall to the floor, where it makes a mark on the landing paper.
+The horizontal distance from take-off to landing, x, is proportional to the initial horizontal velocity, v, of the ball.
+The distance, x, can be measured with the meter stick.
+By using the SALT, photogate and computer, the initial velocity $v_0$ of the ball (as it leaves the ramp) can be calculated.